State Reform School for Boys: Massachusetts vision 1846–47

-By 1847, the appointed commissioners had made substantial progress.
-They acquired the 180-acre farm of Lovett Peters in Westborough, situated on the north side of Chauncy Lake, for $9,000.
-Shortly thereafter, the Trustees purchased the farm and additional land across the road for $3,500.
-Following the school's official opening, an extra 23 acres were acquired from the Warren Farm, located west of the main building, bringing the total landholding to 280 acres.
+In 1847, the commissioners purchased the farm of Lovett Peters in Westborough containing 180 acres situated on the north side of Chauncy Lake for $9000.
+Soon after, the farm and land across the road was purchased by the Trustees for $3500.
+Shortly after opening the school and additional 23 acres was purchased, west of the main building from the Warren Farm for a total of 280 acres.

-A crucial milestone in the construction phase occurred on June 15, 1847, when the contract for the main building was awarded to Daniel Davies of Boston, who submitted the lowest bid of $52,000.
-The contract stipulated a completion date of December 1848.
-On the very same day, the commissioners officially selected the precise location for the building on the recently acquired 180-acre old Peters Farm, setting the stage for the physical manifestation of Massachusetts's pioneering vision for juvenile reform.
+On June 15, 1847, the contract for the building was given to the lowest bidder, Mr Daniel Davies of Boston, for $52,000 with a stipulation that the contract completion date would be December 1848.
+On that same day, the commissioners selected the location, on the 180-acre old Peters Farm, where the building would be erected.